-Daniel C. Esty, Professor of Environmental Law and Policy; Clinical Professor, Law School; Director of the Yale Center for Environmental Law and Policy; and Director of the Yale World Fellows Program.
+Daniel C. Esty, Hillhouse Professor of Environmental Law and Policy; Director of the Yale Center for Environmental Law and Policy; and Director of the Yale World Fellows Program.
 B.A., Harvard University; M.A., University of Oxford; J.D., Yale University.
-Professor Esty's research interests cover a wide range of environmental policy issues.
-His recent work focuses on new approaches to environmental regulation, including the use of economic incentives and other market mechanisms, environmental performance measurement and the benefit of data-driven environmental decision making, environmental protection in the Information Age, trade and environment linkages, global environmental governance, corporate environmental management, environmental attitudes and voting behavior, and the environment-security nexus.
-He is the author or editor of a number of books, including The 2005 Environmental Sustainability Index: Benchmarking National Environmental Stewardship; Global Environmental Governance: Options and Opportunities; Greening the Americas: NAFTA's Lessons for Hemispheric Trade; Environmental Performance Measurement: The Global Report 2001-2002; Greening the GATT: Trade, Environment, and the Future; Thinking Ecologically: The Next Generation of Environmental Policy; Sustaining the Asia Pacific Miracle: Environmental Protection and Economic Integration; and Regulatory Competition and Economic Integration.
+Professor Esty's research interests cover a wide range of issues including new approaches to environmental regulation (such as market mechanisms and information strategies), environmental performance measurement and data-driven environmental decision making, trade and environment linkages, global environmental governance, environmental attitudes and political behavior, and corporate environmental strategy.
+He is the author or editor of a number of books, including Green to Gold: How Smart Companies Use Environmental Strategy to Innovate, Create Value, and Build Competitive Advantage; Pilot 2006 Environmental Performance Index; Global Environmental Governance: Options and Opportunities; Greening the Americas: NAFTA's Lessons for Hemispheric Trade; Environmental Performance Measurement: The Global Report 2001-2002; Greening the GATT: Trade, Environment, and the Future; Thinking Ecologically: The Next Generation of Environmental Policy; and Regulatory Competition and Economic Integration.
 He is a fellow of Jonathan Edwards College.